AtunuSaha/Photo-gallery/README.md

 # photo-gallery
-This is a small project that was build using javascript.
-Reference i use-Coursera and github
+This is a small project that was build using javascript when i was doing my course(Interactive with javascript) on coursera